-SO WE CAN PICK ANY COMBINATION OF THE NEW TALENTS TO RESULT IN AN INTERESTING AND UNIQUE SPEC?
+CAN I PICK ANY COMBINATION OF THE NEW TALENTS TO RESULT IN AN INTERESTING AND UNIQUE SPEC?

 It's not quite that simple.
 Some tiers (specifically, Tier 56 and Tier 75) do affect your DPS to a small but noticeable degree.
 I'll indicate where that is the case.

-Don't forget that it's much easier to swap your talents now.
+Don't forget that it's very easy to swap out your talents.
 You can use Tome of the Clear Mind to change any talent out in the field, as well as going back to the class trainers in Acherus for a complete reset.
 You can create different talent combinations on a fight-by-fight basis if you want.
 Don't think that you're locked into what you pick right now.

 I'll assume that you can read the description of each talent, so I'll use this space to go a little in-depth on each tier, and mention what my own personal choice is.

-Tier 56: Roiling Blood is one of the few talents that's completely useless to Frost, because we never need to use Blood Boil.
-Of the remaining two options, Plague Leech requires far more micromanagement than Unholy Blight, but carries a slight DPS increase (less than 2%).
+Tier 56: Roiling Blood is a pure AoE talent for Frost, because we never need to use Blood Boil on a single target.
+Of the remaining two options, Plague Leech requires more micromanagement than Unholy Blight, but carries a slight DPS increase.
 Only take Plague Leech if you're confident that you can stay right on top of that additional demand.